 Our education programs will accept applications, with the understanding that the final format of the programs will depend upon an evidenced-based understanding of the risk posed by COVID-19.
 If possible, the programs will run as expected and described.
 However, given the pandemic, the format of the programs may be virtual, or a hybrid of virtual and on-campus.
 The duration of our programs may also be impacted.
 We will provide updates as more information becomes available closer to the program start dates.

 All students participating in a summer program or internship at Fred Hutch must be fully vaccinated* against COVID-19, and agree to follow all COVID-19 safety guidelines while on campus.
 Proof of vaccination will be required.

 *Please note that only the primary series of a COVID-19 vaccine is required; booster vaccines are not required at this time.

-We offer paid internships for graduate students, undergraduates and high school students throughout our organization — from biomedical research labs to our marketing and communications group.
+We offer paid internships for graduate students, undergraduates and high school students throughout our organization.
 Each internship program offers valuable learning opportunities that support academic and career goals.

 Our internships for graduate students provide experience, mentorship from Fred Hutch scientists and career planning guidance.